mhanberg/blog/_posts/2018-07-20-exploring-state-management-in-react-container-components.md

 ---
 layout: post
-title: Container Components&#58; Exploring State Management in React (Part I)
+title: "Container Components: Exploring State Management in React (Part I)"
 date: 2018-07-25 00:00:00 -04:00
 categories: post
 desc: This one simple trick will turn your unruly React components into the obedient angels they were meant to be!